-7.1 Power Consumption
+8.1 Power Consumption

-7.1.1 Install the sheller on level and preferably on hard surface and set the clearances, screen pitch, etc, in accordance with manufacturer’s recommendations.
+8.1.1 Install the husker sheller on level and preferably on hard surface.
+Remove the pneumatic wheels if provided to the husker sheller.

+8.1.2 Set the clearances, screen pitch, etc, in accordance with manufacturer’s recommendations.
 Use electric motor of appropriate power, duly fitted with an energymeter for running the sheller.
+If fitted with diesel engine or attached to PTO of tractor, have provision to measure the fuel consumption.

-7.1.2 Run the sheller at no load for at least half-an-hour at the specified revolution of shelling unit and record the readings of the energymeter at interval of 5 minutes.
+8.1.3 Run the sheller at no load for at least half-an-hour at the specified revolution of shelling unit and record the readings of the energymeter at interval of 5 minutes.
 The difference between two consecutive readings shall give power consumption for 5 minutes.
 Calculate power consumption at no load for one hour.
+If uses diesel as fuel measure the consumption during the time of run, at least for 30 minutes and record.

-7.1.3 Record the data according to item (1) of Appendix D.
+8.1.4 Record the data according to item (1) of Appendix D.